Matt-Jones-Developer/i-am-developer-bootstrap-edition/README.md

 I also had 3 severe vulnerability warnings when updating npm from my previous version.
 I ran npm audit fix --force to fix these.
 I ran into unresolved warnings here so I applied:

-Couple of npm commands that will help you audit your packages before upgrading:
+Couple of npm commands that help audit packages before upgrading:

-npm list --depth 0 lists all packages at the top level:
+- npm list --depth 0 lists all packages at the top level:

 ├── autoprefixer@10.4.13
 ├── bootstrap-icons@1.10.2